project-chip/connectedhomeip/docs/guides/nxp/nxp_manufacturing_flow.md

---unique_id             -> Unique id used for rotating device id generation --product_finish        -> Visible finish of the product --product_primary_color -> Representative color of the visible parts of the product
+--unique_id             -> Unique id used for rotating device id generation --product_finish        -> Visible finish of the product --product_primary_color -> Representative color of the visible parts of the product --hw_params             -> Use application factory data from Hardware Parameters component
 ```

 ## 3. Write provisioning data